gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## Privacy Considerations

-Although DTLS in SCTP provides privacy for the actual user message as well as a most other information fields, some fields are not confidentiality protected.
+Although DTLS in SCTP provides privacy for the actual user message as well as almost all chunks, some fields are not confidentiality protected.
-In addition to the DTLS header, the SCTP common header is not confidentiality protected.
+In addition to the DTLS record header, the SCTP common header and the CRYPTO chunk header are not confidentiality protected.
 An attacker can correlate DTLS connections over the same SCTP association using the SCTP common header.

 It is RECOMMENDED that DTLS/SCTP is used with certificate-based authentication in DTLS 1.3 {{RFC9147}} to provide identity protection.
+DTLS 1.2 does not provide identity protection.

+By mandating ephemeral key exchange and cipher suites with confidentiality DTLS in SCTP effectively mitigate many forms of passive pervasive monitoring.
+By recommending implementations to frequently set up new DTLS connections with (EC)DHE force attackers to do dynamic key exfiltration and limits the amount of compromised data due to key compromise.

 # IANA Consideration